September 25, 2023

 Photo by Andy Wang on Unsplash

 For 1000s of years, lake whitefish were an important food source for Native Americans around the Great Lakes.
 When the European settlers arrived, they praised the lake whitefish for its excellent flavor and abundance.
 It’s a fun fact that the Great Lakes whitefish boasts a long list of health advantages.
-The fish is considered high quality, low-cost protein option with beneficial omega-3 fatty acids, vitamins, and minerals.
+The fish is considered a high-quality, low-cost protein option with beneficial omega-3 fatty acids, vitamins, and minerals.

 Finished Whitefish Chowder